-TIMING STUDY
+TIMING STUDIES

 A post-hoc analysis was done to assess whether the timing of clopidogrel administration had any influence on safety and efficacy.
-They found that, in patients who received clopidogrel before or within 30 min after PCI, treatment with bivalirudin monotherapy resulted in significantly less bleeding rates (3.5% vs 6.6% p=0.53) and similar 30-day composite ischemia (8.2% vs. 8.3%, risk ratio: 0.98, 95% confidence interval: 0.81 to 1.20) when compared with heparin plus GPI treatment.
+They found that, in patients who received clopidogrel before or within 30 min after PCI, treatment with bivalirudin monotherapy resulted in significantly less bleeding rates (3.5% vs 6.6% p<0.0001) and similar 30-day composite ischemia (8.2% vs. 8.3%, risk ratio: 0.98, 95% confidence interval: 0.81 to 1.20) when compared with heparin plus GPI treatment.
 They also found that, in the patients who receive clopidogrel >30 min or not at all after PCI, bivalirudin monotherapy might be associated with worst ischemic outcomes (14.1% vs. 8.5%, risk ratio: 1.66, 95% confidence interval: 1.05 to 2.63) [46].
 This might have been due to the short half-life of bivalirudin.
 A subset of high risk patients undergoing PCI of the left anterior descending artery (LAD), was studied separately.
-Among 1445 patients who underwent PCI to the LAD, in the HORIZONS-AMI trial, the use of bivalirudin was associated with significantly lower rates of cardiac death (3.8% vs 6.8%, p=0.01), reinfarction (5.3% vs 9.5%, p-0.004), and major bleeding events (7.3% vs 11.8%, p=0.004) compared to UFH plus GPI.
-[47]
+Among 1445 patients who underwent PCI to the LAD, in the HORIZONS-AMI trial, the use of bivalirudin was associated with significantly lower rates of cardiac death (3.8% vs 6.8%, p=0.01), reinfarction (5.3% vs 9.5%, p-<0.004), and major bleeding events (7.3% vs 11.8%, p=0.004) compared to UFH plus GPI[47].

 Ideally, the treatment for STEMI should be started when patients are on their way to the hospital.
 The EUROMAX study addressed this question by comparing the use of bivalirudin vs heparin plus optional GPI (control group) during emergency transport to the hospital for primary PCI.
 A total 2218 patients were enrolled.
 The primary outcome of death and non-CABG major bleeding occurred in 5.1% in bivalirudin group vs 8.5% in control group (p=0.001).
 The study specified that bivalirudin had to be continued for at least 4 hours after PCI.
-One of the limitations of the study was that GPI administration was not randomized and 11.5% of patients in bivalirudin group received it comparing to 69.1% in heparin group.
-[48].
+One of the limitations of the study was that GPI administration was not randomized and 11.5% of patients in bivalirudin group received it comparing to 69.1% in heparin group[48].

 In contrast, the HEAT-PPCI study showed that bivalirudin was not beneficial over heparin in PCI.
 This was an open-label, single center, randomized trial where 1829 patients were randomized to either receive bivalirudin or heparin.
 The primary outcome of MACE occurred in 8.7% of patients in bivalirudin group and 5.7% in heparin group (CI=1.09-2.13, p=0.01).
 The superiority of heparin was primarily due to decreased rate of reinfarction.
 Both groups were given GPIs at same rate.
 Patients were given a bolus of bivalirudin at the end of the procedure if activated clotting time was less than 225 seconds but the drip was not continued after procedure [49].